 Scope and Applicability

-This Policy replaces and supersedes prior UMGC Policy 150.25 – Academic Dishonesty and Plagiarism.
-All allegations of violations of this Policy reported on or after the start date of the Fall 2020 term, as noted in the chart at the end of this Policy, will be investigated and decided in accordance with this Policy and the accompanying Procedures for Reports of Academic Misconduct.
+All allegations of violations of this Policy reported on or after the start date of the Fall 2020 term, will be reviewed and decided according to this Policy and the accompanying Procedures for Reports of Academic Misconduct.

-The University will apply the definitions of prohibited misconduct from the previous version of this Policy if the Academic Misconduct was alleged to have occurred prior to the Fall 2020 term; however, this Policy and Procedures will be used to investigate and decide all allegations.
+The University will apply the definitions of prohibited misconduct from the previous version of this Policy if the Academic Misconduct was considered to have occurred prior to the Fall 2020 term; however, this Policy and Procedures will be used to review and decide all possible policy violations.

 This Policy applies to all current and former students and aligns with the University System of Maryland ("USM") Policy III-1.00 Policy on Faculty, Student and Institutional Rights and Responsibility for Academic Integrity, approved on November 30, 1989.